OctopusDeployLabs/workertools/README.md

 # Worker Tools Base

-This repository contains images that contain on the bare minimum to use the execution container feature with Octopus Deploy.
+This repository contains images that contain the bare minimum to use the execution container feature with Octopus Deploy.

 - Python3
 - PowerShell Core